Can You Get a Mammogram with Breast Implants? A Guide

 While the process may feel slightly more involved, most patients tolerate it well.

-Does Implant Placement Matter?
+Does Your Implant Placement Affect a Mammogram?

 Yes—implant position can affect imaging clarity.